 The Graduate Certificate in Applied Gerontology (GCAG) is designed to provide students with the knowledge and skills needed to successfully pursue or advance careers within aging services organizations or conduct academic research in aging.
 The program focuses on the biological, psychological, social, policy and ethical aspects of aging.

-We are currently accepting social work master’s program applications for Fall 2023.
+We will begin accepting applications for Fall 2024 on October 1.
 The application is an online and automated process through the UW-Milwaukee Graduate School at this link.

 The deadline to apply will be April 15, 2024.

 Prospective applicants can find information about the required references, narrative statement and resume at the links below.

 - Resume and Narrative Statement Instructions for MSW Application